 We use the Long-Litbank-fr corpus.
-Starting with all character mentions, we discard singletons (2.74%) and plural mentions (9.84%).
+Starting with the 71,106 character mentions, we discard singletons (2.74%) and plural mentions (9.84%).
 We manually annotate the gender of the remaining 62,162 mentions at the entity level.
-We adopt a binary approach to gender.
+We adopt a binary approach to gender (male, female).
 Works of fiction are subject to play on characters' gender, such as gender revelation or asymmetry of knowledge between characters.
 To assign character gender we adopt the omniscient perspective (Kim et al., 2024), refering to the knowledge one have at the end of the entire book.
-We discard chains whose gender cannot be annotated with certainty, leaving us with 804 entities and 61,852 mentions (86.99% of all mentions).
+After annotation, we discard chains whose gender cannot be annotated with certainty, leaving us with 804 entities and 61,852 mentions (86.99% of all mentions).